KAIBOKAN!

 Authors' Notes:

 Thanks go to Dr. Higuchi Tatsuhiro of Japan.
-Thanks also go to Mr. Aki of Japan and Matthew Jones of Ohio for help in identifying kaibokan COs and to John Whitman for info on CNO intercepts of Japanese messages.
+Thanks also go to Mr. Aki of Japan and Matthew Jones of Ohio for help in identifying kaibokan COs, Mr. Gilbert Casse of France for general assistance and to the late John Whitman for info on CNO intercepts of Japanese messages.

 -Bob Hackett, Sander Kingsepp and Peter Cundall